-The Rex MLS blockchain allows users to upload property listing in return for Rex’s cryptocurrency.
+The Rex MLS blockchain allows users to upload property listings in return for Rex’s cryptocurrency.
 Users can freely access data on the MLS and make transactions using Rex’s cryptocurrency.

-Blockchain is still on infancy stage.
-Thus, barriers on the technology cannot be avoided.
+Blockchain is still on the infancy stage.
+Thus, barriers to technology cannot be avoided.
 Coindesk, one of the leaders in blockchain news, identifies the following limitations of the technology.

 - Network Size